-THE Enemy had two Head-Armies in Germany; One beyond the Rhine, between Weyffenourgh, and Lauterburgh; the other upon the Banks of the Danube, between
+The Enemy had two Head-Armies in Germany; One beyond the Rhine, hevech Weiffenburgh, and Lauterburgh; the other upon the Banks of the Danube, between the Armies

 The Situa- between Elchingen and Langenau.
-The first, consisting of forty thousand Men, Strength of was commanded by the Marshals Villeroy, and Tellard, and was composed of the Armies two Sorts of Troops; that is, of twenty Thousand Men which had been there on bothsides. with Tallard from the Beginning of the Campaign, and of twenty Thousand more which Villeroy had led thither from the Low-Countries, to counterpoise the Duke of Marlborough's large Detachment.
-The other Army was commanded by the Elector of Bavaria, and the Marshal de Marsin.
+The first, confissing of forty thousand Men. was commanded by the Marshals Villeroy, and Tallard, and was composed of two Sorts of Troops; that is, of twenty Thousand Men which had been there on both sides. with Tallard from the Beginning of the Campaign, and of twenty Thousand, more which Villeroy had led thither from the Low-Countries, to counterport the Duke of Marlborough's large Detachment.
+The other Army was commanded by the Elector of Bovaria, and the Marshal de Marsin.
 At first it consisted but of forty Thousand Men; but a Reinforcement of ten Thousand Men which had join'd it, May 7. near Villingen, had made it, amount to fifty Thoufand.
 Besides this the Count D'Arco commanded a separate Body of between eight and ten Thousand Men, near Donawert, and some Regiments were posted before Augsburgh for the Security of that Place: Thus the Enemy's Forces in the Field amounted actually to above a Hundred Thousand fighting Men.
-Those of the Emperor and Empire, exclusive of the Garrisons, consisted but of fixty Thousand Men; fifty Thousand of which were with the Body of the Army under Prince Lewis or Baden, and ten Thousand in the Lines at Offenburgh, under General Thungen.
+Those of the Emperor and Empire, exclusive of the Garrisons, consisted but of fixty Thousand Men; fifty Thousand of which were with the Body of the Army under Prince Lewis of Baden, and ten Thousand in the Lines at Offenburgh, under General Thungen.
 The Prince of Baden was incamp'd in Blanthal, near Ulm.

-The Result ferences at Heppach.
+The Refult of the Conferences at Heppach.

-'HAVING taken all these Things into Consideration, it was resolved in the of the Con- Conferences at Heppach; That the English and Dutch Forces should join the Imperialists, and that all together they should make but one Army; which should be commanded in Chief alternatively, every other Day, by the Prince of Baden, and by the Duke of Marlborough; that nevertheless a second Army should be formed upon the Rhine, to make Head against that of the Marshals Villeroy, and Tallard, which should be commanded in Chief by Prince Eugene.
+HAVING taken all these Things into Consideration, it was resolved in the Conferences at Heppach; That the English and Dutch Forces should join the Imperialists, and that all together they should make but one Army; which should be commanded in Chief alternatively, every other Day, by the Prince of Baden, and by the Duke of Marlborough; that nevertheless a second Army should be formed upon the Rhine, to make Head against that of the Marshals Villeroy, and Tallard, which should be commanded in Chief by Prince Eugene.

 Pr.
-Eugene the Rhine, to watch Tallar d's Motion s.
+Eugene repairs to the Rhine, to watch Tallard's Motion s.